Learning Goals and Success Criteria

 Another worksheet on Elements, compounds, and Mixtures.
 This is a nice worksheet to sum it all up and check for understanding.
 Found it in a classroom and scanned it in, so no idea who the intellectual owner is, can't attribute it.

-Worksheet & info: Parts of a Chemical Rn - from Aurum Science website.
+Worksheet & info: Parts of a Chemical Rn - I have edited this significantly, but the original site is Aurum Science website.
 Excellent site by James Dauray.
-I am wary of links, so a hard copy of James's worksheet is here

 *Looking inside Chemical Reactions - Worksheet to get students focused on what happens when chemicals react - looking at the atoms rearranging and the bonds broken and formed